RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24.md

 1. Launch RiiConnect24 Mail Patcher.
 2. It should only take a few seconds to patch your nwc24msg.cfg.
 When it's done, press HOME to exit.

-If the previous step failed with an "net_get_status: -24 - Couldn't request the data: -24" error, please check the internet connection on your Wii.
-{: .notice--warning}

 If you were unable to patch your nwc24msg.cfg correctly, e-mail us at [support@riiconnect24.net](mailto:support@riiconnect24.net).
 {: .notice--info}

 ##### Section III - Connecting

 You need to set your DNS in order to get the Forecast and News Channel to point to our servers.
-This DNS is also useful if you want to play Wiimmfi.
+This DNS also enhances the use of Wiimmfi and RiiConnect24.

 1. Go to `Wii Options`.
 2. Go to `Wii Settings`.